khongten001/tidykit-fp/docs/cheat-sheet.md

 if TFileKit.IsSymLink('link.txt') then ...               // Check if path is symlink

 // File locking
-if TFileKit.LockFile('file.txt') then ...               // Lock file
+if TFileKit.LockFile('file.txt') then                    // Lock file
+try
+  // Work with file
+finally
-if TFileKit.UnlockFile('file.txt') then ...             // Unlock file
+  TFileKit.UnlockFile('file.txt');                       // Unlock file
+end;
 if TFileKit.IsFileLocked('file.txt') then ...           // Check if file is locked

 // File validation and sanitization